-- Healthcare resources in the most affected countries were already stretched, with Guinea having 10 physcians per 100,000 people and Liberia just 1.4.
+- Healthcare resources in the most affected countries were already stretched, with Guinea having 10 physicians per 100,000 people and Liberia just 1.4.

-- Ebola was first identified in 1976 in two simultaneous outbreaks, one in Sudan and the other in Democratic Republic of Congo according to WHO.
+- Ebola was first identified in 1976 in two simultaneous outbreaks, one in Sudan and the other in the Democratic Republic of Congo, according to the WHO.

-- Since the first outbreak there have been 22 other incidents of Ebola, not including the current crisis.
+- Since the first outbreak there have been 33 incidents of Ebola, including the 2014 crisis.